risewithvj/risewithvj/README.md

-# DevTools by Vijaya – Free Online Tools for Developers & Businesses
+# DevTools by Vijaya Kumar L – Free Online Tools for Developers & Businesses

 Welcome to **DevTools by Vijaya Kumar L** – a growing collection of **free, easy-to-use online tools** designed to make life easier for developers, digital marketers, freelancers, and small businesses.